 Child Safety Seats

 LCHD's Child Safety Seat program provides car seats for low income families without child safety seats.
-Parents are trained on proper installation and use of the seats and the seat is properly secured in the car by a trained car safety seat technician.
+Parents are trained on proper installation and use of the seats and the seat is properly secured in the car by a trained child passenger safety technician.
+To see if you are eligible to receive a seat, please call (740)-349-6535.

 Free car seat inspections are available by appointment for families who already have a seat but would like a certified child passenger safety technician to check for proper installation.
 Please call (740) 349-6535 and request the car seat program to schedule an appointment.